rh-tmichels/C-Kit/README.md

 - robust, so it may be deployed from an airplane and falls back to earth with a little parachute.
 - CHEAP
 - Easy to use.
 People being able to read, shall be able to make it work.
-- Resillient against environmental conditions
+- Resillient against environmental conditions, like rain, snow, strong sunlight, small particles (e.g. sand, dust, leaves)
 - Easy to fix on roofs, walls, trees, masts, ..

 ## Everybody is welcome to contribute